hedzr/cmdr-cxx/README.md

 ### Extract the matched information of a flag

-While a flag given from command-line is matched ok, it hold some hit info, such as:
+While a flag given from command-line is matched ok, it holds some hit info.
+Such as:

 ```cpp
 auto &cc = cli("server");
 CMDR_ASSERT(cc.valid());

 CMDR_ASSERT(cc["count"].valid());
 CMDR_ASSERT(cc["count"].hit_long()); 	          // if `--count` given
 CMDR_ASSERT(cc["count"].hit_long() == false); 	// if `-c` given